Jiajun-Fan/posts/disable_journal_on_hfsplus.md

 Disable journal on a HFS+ drive
 =============================

 I have a USB hard drive and I connected it to my MAC as external storage.
-And recently I want to use it on my RP4 so my RP4 can works as NSA.
+And recently I want to use it on my RP4 so my RP4 can works as NAS.

 Soon I realized the problem:
 * The hard drive is formatted with HFS+ **JOURNALED**.